 The page itself says that you do not need Flash and Java for testing your internet connection – just something that people like me want.
 It can be used for testing the data speed on phones as well.
 The site has a small interface and like any other testing site, you have to click on Start.

-The future of web is HTML5 so the sooner you start to accept an Internet without Flash and Java plugins, the easier would be the transition.
+The future of the web is HTML5, so the sooner you start to accept an Internet without Flash and Java plugins, the easier would be the transition.